What is xdg-autostart?

 xdg-autostart starts programs located in /etc/xdg/autostart and ~/.config/autostart (see FreeDesktop specification for autostarted programs).
 Put a line in your ~/.openbox/autostart file (it's better to end the command with the &).

 If you want to set your desktop name (e.g. KDE, XFCE, ROX...), then add it as a parameter (e.g. xdg-autostart -d GNOME &).
 Please refer to this table to get the name of desktops currently supported by the Freedesktop specification.
 By default, xdg-autostart uses Openbox as desktop name.

 xdg-autostart --help for more informations

 Yes, it does.
 Dana did a good job with openbox-autostart which launches openbox-xdg-autostart, a python script.
 But this script requires python-xdg library to run and, of course, python.
 The python-xdg dependency is sometimes missed by packagers, so Openbox may or may not start programs automatically. xdg-autostart runs with no extra dependency.

 It was fun to code an autostart program, and it had to be included in an openbox session managment.
 You are free to use it or not.
 If you do then comment the line calling openbox-xdg-autostart in the /usr/lib/openbox/openbox-autostart file.

-Hey wait!
-This xdg-autostart can manage the "X-GNOME-Autostart-Delay" key, thus an application can wait until its time to pop up into your userspace.
+Hey wait! xdg-autostart can handle the "X-GNOME-Autostart-Delay" key, thus an application can wait until its time to pop up into your userspace.
 No more applications burst when starting your desktop session.